cudmore/pie/commander_app/readme.md

 In the config section, turn on 'edit ip' checkbox.
 Enter a valid IP and hit enter.
 If the IP is for a running PiE server (no port number needed), the red (bad connection) will be replaced with the current status of the specified PiE server.

+### Warnings and errors

+When a PiE server is connected, the corresponding row in 'Server Swarm' will be filled in and active.
+When there is a connection error, the first column will appear red and all other controls will be inactive.

+When the drive space remaining goes below 5 GB, the 'File' column will be displayed in red.
+Currently, there is no interface to set this trip-point, 5 GB is  **hard-coded** in the commander index.html.
+Feel free to change it yourself.

 ## Example screen shot of the commander controlling 8 PiE servers.

 <IMG SRC="../docs/img/video-wall-screenshot-1.png">